Ian Freeland: Postwar

-Freeland held the temporary rank of colonel and served on the staff of HQ VIII Corps District, under Lieutenant General Sir Evelyn Barker, from 1945–1946, before becoming second-in-command of the 4th Armoured Brigade and further staff duties followed at HQ British Army of the Rhine (BAOR) in 1946–1947.
-This was followed by duty as commandant, All Arms Training Centre from 1948–1949; staff duty at the War Office from 1949–1950; and instructing at the Staff College, Camberley from 1951–1953.
+Freeland held the temporary rank of colonel and served on the staff of HQ VIII Corps District, under Lieutenant General Sir Evelyn Barker, from 1945 to 1946, before becoming second-in-command of the 4th Armoured Brigade and further staff duties followed at HQ British Army of the Rhine (BAOR) in 1946–1947.
+This was followed by duty as commandant, All Arms Training Centre from 1948 to 1949; staff duty at the War Office from 1949 to 1950; and instructing at the Staff College, Camberley from 1951 to 1953.

 While, at the end of the war, he held war temporary rank as a lieutenant-colonel, he was still only a substantive captain and was promoted to substantive major on 1 July 1946, and granted a brevet promotion to lieutenant-colonel on 1 July 1951.
 On 15 February 1954, he was promoted substantive lieutenant-colonel, and given command of 2nd Battalion, Royal Inniskilling Fusiliers.
 The battalion served in Cyprus in 1954.

 Freeland was promoted to substantive colonel on 2 April 1956 (with seniority from 10 June 1954), and brigadier on 1 January 1960.
 He served as brigade commander of the 12th Infantry Brigade from 1956 to 1957, at the Imperial Defence College in 1958, and then returned to the War Office.
 He was promoted major-general on 18 March 1961 (with seniority from 10 February 1961), and appointed General Officer Commanding (GOC) 54th (East Anglian) Division/District of the Territorial Army, holding that post until 17 July 1963.
-He was then GOC, East Africa Command from 1 November 1963 until 28 November 1964, by which time the appointment had been renamed GOC, British Land Forces Kenya.
+He was then GOC, East Africa Command from 1 November 1963, then Commander, Kenya Army, until 28 November 1964, by which time the appointment had been renamed GOC, British Land Forces Kenya.
 This period saw British involvement in the Zanzibar Revolution.
 He was appointed Companion of the Order of the Bath (CB) in the 1964 New Year Honours.
 He then served as Vice-Adjutant-General at the Ministry of Defence from 3 December 1964 until 1 February 1968.
 He was then appointed Deputy Chief of the Imperial General Staff on 1 April 1968 and promoted to lieutenant-general the same day (with seniority from 20 October 1968).
 He was promoted to Knight Commander of the Order of the British Empire (KCB) in the 1968 Queen's Birthday Honours.
 He stepped down as deputy chief of staff on 31 December 1968, as the position was abolished, along with its equivalents in the Royal Navy, and Royal Air Force.

 Freeland held the honorary appointment of Deputy Colonel of the Royal Anglian Regiment (successor to the Royal Norfolk Regiment) with specific responsibility for the Norfolk, Suffolk and Cambridgeshire components of the regiment from 1968, and was appointed colonel of the regiment on 4 October 1971, relinquishing the appointment on 1 October 1976.